Ten must-haves in a payment service provider

 A payments provider should also be adaptable to your business’s particular needs.
 After all, no two businesses have the same risk tolerance.
 You need a solution that permits you to strike the right balance between payment fraud protection and approval rates.

-Provides a simple and intuitive platform for your customers
+Simple and intuitive platform for customers

 A checkout process that has unnecessary or overly-complicated steps reduces the likelihood of shoppers completing the payment process.
 You need to offer a great user experience on your payment page.
 A simple and intuitive payment platform is the key to minimizing shopping cart abandonment and growing your revenue.